 <pic at top>

-Added an armorcast bit for the energy pulse "small muzzle flash"
+Added an armorcast bit for the energy pulse "

 Painted in mostly a classic color scheme